Why invest with us?

 Our primary purpose and operations are providing loan assistance to churches and church-related entities so they can expand their facilities, purchase land, build, renovate, or refinance current debt.

-We are able to provide these loans with the funds that are placed on deposit from individuals and organizations who value a faith-based savings opportunity.
+We are able to provide these loans with the funds that are invested by individuals and organizations who value a faith-based investment opportunity.

-We currently have more than 1,200 loans with churches and organizations all across North America.
+We currently have approximately 1,300 loans with churches and organizations all across North America.
 The vast majority of these loans are a first mortgage-backed with buildings or land as collateral, and most are guaranteed by the local district or denomination they are affiliated with.
-In almost 70 years of operation, WIF has never had to foreclose on a loan that we have provided.
+In almost 75 years of operation, WIF has never had to foreclose on a loan that we have provided.

 We are an Indiana nonprofit corporation incorporated in 1960.
 We have no shareholders or members, and our affairs are administered by our Board of Directors.
 We are organized and operate exclusively for charitable and religious purposes.
 We are a tax-exempt entity, and no part of our net earnings inures to the benefit of any person or individual.

-In 70 years of operation, WIF has never missed an interest payment and has honored every depositor request for a withdrawal.
+We currently have more than 9,000 investors who have come to trust WIF as their faith based investment organization.
+In our 74 years of operation, WIF has never missed an interest payment and has honored every investors request for a withdrawal.